-Although the digital forensics’ community has been around for decades (remember when it was called ‘Computer Forensics’?), instead of processes becoming easier and more streamlined, the Mobile challenges have become more progressive and cumulative.
+The digital forensic community has been around for decades (remember when it was simply called ‘Computer Forensics’?).
+Unlike many tech fields where processes can become simpler and more streamlined, Mobile tech and cloud storage has brought on more complicated and cumulative obstacles.

-From the sheer number of devices a person or household may maintain, to the total volume of data now being stored on cell phones and network attached storage devices, quantity has become a major challenge.
-Digital forensics examiners must be taught how to examine digital devices with such large volumes to be efficient and meet customer’s needs in a reasonable amount of time.
+From the sheer number of devices a person or household maintains, to the total volume of data now stored on cell phones, cloud locations, and network attached storage devices, quantity has become a major hurdle.
+Digital forensics examiners must be taught how to examine digital devices with such large volumes with efficiency and an ability to meet client needs under short deadlines.